JetBrains/kotlin-web-site/docs/tutorials/httpservlets.md

 }
 ```

-**Note:**The ? is necessary since these are types imported from Java and can potentially return null.
+**Note:** The ? is necessary since these are types imported from Java and can potentially return null.
 To avoid having to use the ? operator,
-we can use KAnnotator to annotate the libraries used (this might change in the future).
+we can use KAnnotator to annotate the libraries used (this might become easier in the near future).

 ### Running the application